Auerilas/ecopy/docs/source/ordination.rst

 				\mathbf{Y_{proj}} = \sqrt{n-1}\mathbf{S\Lambda^{-0.5}}

-			Matrix :math:`Y_{proj}` contains the coordinates of each descriptor and is what is returns as 'Descriptors' if coords=True.
+			Matrix :math:`\mathbf{Y_{proj}}` contains the coordinates of each descriptor and is what is returned as 'Descriptors' if coords=True.

 		descripNames: list
 			A list containing the names of each descriptor.
 If None, inherits from the column names of the pandas.DataFrame or assigned integer values.

 		spCol: string
-			Color of species text
+			Color of species text.

 		siteCol: string
-			Color of site text
+			Color of site text.

 		spSize: integer
-			Size of species text
+			Size of species text.

 		siteSize: integer
-			Size of site text
+			Size of site text.

 	.. py:classmethod:: shepard(xax=1, yax=2)